 - A different flight option

-Remember to ask airline staff about these things if your plans change.
-They must inform you about your rights when there’s a significant delay or cancellation.
+Remember to inquire with airline representatives about these entitlements if your plans change.
+They are obligated to inform you about your rights when there’s a significant delay or cancellation.

 French Bee Flight Delay Compensation

-Travel setbacks from French Bee can be really annoying.
-However there’s a bright side: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Flight delays from French Bee can be really annoying.
+However there’s some good news: if you’re stuck waiting for more than three hours owing to the airline’s fault, you might be able to get some compensation.

 Laws in the UK and EU are in your favor.
-You could be eligible for up to €600 per person.
-What is important is when you arrive, not when you leave.
+You could receive up to €600 per person.
+What counts is when you arrive, not when you take off.
 So monitor your arrival time if you want to seek flight delay compensation.

-How much you get depends on how far you’re flying.
-A short flight won’t be compensated as highly as a long one, even if they’re both delayed for the same duration.
+How much you get depends on your flight distance.
+A brief trip won’t be compensated as highly as a long one, even if they’re both delayed for the same duration.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |